The #1 Resource for MLM Legal Assistance

 I. Multilevel Marketing/Pyramids

-Federal and state multilevel marketing and anti-pyramid statutes are components of a comprehensive consumer protection umbrella.
+Federal and state multilevel marketing and anti-pyramid laws and statutes are components of a comprehensive consumer protection umbrella.
 These laws are designed to protect individuals from being defrauded through illegitimate programs which lure participants with the promise of easy money by compensating them from the investments of additional participants rather than from legitimate product sales.
-These programs have been called "Ponzi schemes," "airplane plans," "pyramids," "chain letters," and many other names.
-Although known in the United States only during the twentieth century, such programs have cost their participants hundreds of millions of dollars.
-Federal and state regulatory agencies have sought to proscribe such illegal activity in multiple ways, including the use of anti-pyramid, mail fraud, business opportunity, franchise, lottery, and securities laws.
-(Each of these areas will be discussed below.)
+These programs have been called “Ponzi schemes,” “airplane plans,” “pyramids,” “chain letters,” and many other names.
+Such programs have cost their participants hundreds of millions (if not billions) of dollars.

 A. Legislative Intent and Judicial Interpretation

 The analysis used by regulators to evaluate multilevel marketing programs is essentially two-fold.
-The first of the two foci ("focuses" if you are from Idaho) involve a review of the theoretical or conceptual design of the compensation plan.
-More precisely stated, does the compensation plan, as written, appear to compensate participants: (1) merely for the introduction of additional participants into the program; or (2) for the sale of goods or services to "end consumers."
+The first aspect of the analysis involves a review of the theoretical or conceptual design of the compensation plan.
+More precisely stated, does the compensation plan, as written, appear to compensate participants merely for the introduction of additional participants (aka distributors) into the program?
+Or, does the compensation plan, as written, appear to compensate participants for the sale of goods or services to “end consumers”?
 If it does the former, it constitutes the most classic example of a pyramid.
 If it does the latter, it will pass through the first prong of the analysis.
 Suffice it to say that the vast majority of new MLM companies do not run afoul of this first hurdle.
 Historically, they, as well as many existing companies, have had problems with the second component of the analysis.

-The second aspect of the analysis involves the "operational analysis" of the compensation plan.
-Notwithstanding the conceptual or theoretical design of the plan, what in fact do distributors spend their time doing.
-More precisely stated, in actual operation, what type of activity does the compensation plan incent — the recruitment of additional distributors or sales.
+The second aspect of the analysis involves the “operational analysis” of the compensation plan.
+Notwithstanding the conceptual or theoretical design of the plan, what in fact do distributors spend their time doing?
+More precisely stated, in actual operation, what type of activity does the compensation plan incentivize?
+Does it incentivize the recruitment of additional distributors?
+Or does the plan incentivize sales by participants?
 As discussed below, despite the sale of products or services by distributors, the compensation plan can nevertheless constitute a pyramid.

 The operational analysis involves factual and subjective determinations.
 Over the decades, courts have developed a litany of factors by which they evaluate compensation programs.
-The definitive (and amorphous) test is, "what is the emphasis of the program?"
-If the emphasis of an MLM program is on recruiting (rather than product or service sales), it will be a pyramid.
+The definitive (and amorphous) test is, “what is the emphasis of the program?”
+If the emphasis of an MLM program is on recruiting (rather than the sales of products or services to consumers), it will be a pyramid.
 While none of us has a crystal ball by which we can divine the future operation of an MLM program, having reviewed countless plans, we have developed substantial prognosticating skills.

 B. Is Your Program Multilevel?

 Multilevel marketing companies must guard against being classified as a pyramid on both the state and federal levels.
 The majority of states statutorily regulate multilevel, or more precisely anti-pyramid, activity.
-Federal regulation, on the other hand, is primarily a function of administrative and judicial decisions arising from a series of private party and Federal Trade Commission litigation.
+Federal regulation, on the other hand, is primarily a function of administrative and judicial decisions arising from a series of private party and Federal Trade Commission (“F.T.C.”) litigation and enforcement actions.

-Broken into individual components, the elements that must be met to establish a multilevel company or multilevel marketing plan include:
+Broken into individual components, the elements that must be met to establish a multilevel company or multilevel marketing plan under these statutes are:

 C. Is Your Program a Pyramid?

-The vast majority of states utilize an indirect approach by defining a “pyramid”, “chain distributor scheme” or “endless-chain scheme” and proscribing such programs.
+The vast majority of states utilize an indirect approach to the regulation of multilevel marketing programs by defining a “pyramid,” “chain distributor scheme” or “endless-chain scheme” and proscribing such programs.
 Regardless of the name used by the statutes, their intent is to prohibit plans or programs that reward participants, either directly or indirectly, on the basis of recruitment or enrollment of other participants rather than compensating them for sales of products or services to end consumers.
-For example, North Carolina defines a “pyramid” as:
+Georgia, in addition to defining what a multilevel marketing plan is, also has a statute defining a “pyramid promotional scheme” as:

 New York’s definition of a “chain distributor scheme” is more precise, but nonetheless representative of anti-pyramid statutes.

-The laws of Texas contain a similar definition for “endless chain” schemes.
+Texas statutes contain a similar definition for “pyramid promotional scheme.”

 Anti-pyramid statutes provide that pyramids, endless chain schemes, or chain referral schemes are illegal.
 Thus, so long as a multilevel compensation plan does not fit within the parameters of the prohibited activities, it is permissible (at least as regards anti-pyramid laws).